 5030 | English Grade 9: 10 credits – grade 9 – English Language Arts – no prerequisite

-English 9 standards call for the student to communicate effectively in writing and speaking; to read analyze and interpret literature; and to use appropriate resources and skills to conduct research.
-Students build writing skills in many forms and are expected to meet the district writing standard in three specific areas: an expository essay, a formal letter, and a creative work.
+English 9 standards call for the student to communicate effectively in writing and speaking; to read, analyze, and interpret literature; and to use appropriate resources and skills to conduct research.
+Students build writing skills in many forms, including but not limited to narrative, informative, and argumentative..
 Criteria for evaluation includes: focus development, organization, mechanics (spelling, punctuation, capitalization), and style (sentence structure and vocabulary).
-Literature study, which focuses on the concept of theme within various literary genres includes short stories, novels, and plays.
-Most students will read Romeo and Juliet and To Kill a Mockingbird.
+Literature study focuses on the concept of theme within various literary genres.

 5034 | College Prep English 9: 10 credits – grade 9 – English Language Arts – no prerequisite